Diamondbacks vs. Reds Player Props Betting Odds

 Marte Stats

-- Marte brings a two-game streak with at least one hit into this matchup.
-During his last five outings he is batting .333 with three doubles, two triples, two home runs, a walk and 10 RBI.
+- Marte enters this game looking to extend his three-game hit streak.
+In his last five games he is batting .348 with two doubles, two triples, two home runs, a walk and eight RBI.

 Marte Recent Games